SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 An :newTerm:`enumeration declaration` introduces a named enumeration type into your program.

-Enumeration declarations have two basic forms and are declared using the keyword ``enum``.
+Enumeration declarations have two basic forms and are declared at global scope or in the context of another class, structure, or enumeration using the keyword ``enum``.
 The body of an enumeration declared using either form contains zero or more values---called :newTerm:`enumeration cases`--- and any number of declarations,